 Many retailers feel they’re stabbed in the back by their vendors.
 The company who used to supply stuff to sell, are selling now selling it directly to their customers.
-In worst cases they are doing it a lower prices than purchase prices offered to retailer.
+In the worst cases, they are doing it at a lower price than purchase prices offered to the retailer.
 How can retailers survive the competition?

 Many manufacturers still respect the business interests of their resellers, keeping their direct e-Commerce prices high enough, so resellers can accommodate their costs and net income.
 A retail business has to pay salaries, logistics, warehousing.